wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 To adjust syscheck CPU usage on the monitored system, the :ref:`process_priority <reference_ossec_syscheck_process_priority>` option can be used.
 It sets the nice value for syscheck process.
 The default ``process_priority`` is set to 10.

 Setting ``process_priority`` value higher than the default, will give syscheck lower priority, less CPU resources and make it run slower.
-In the example below the priority value for syscheck process is set to maximum:
+In the example below the nice value for syscheck process is set to maximum:

 .. code-block:: xml